sapphireUI/SapphireUI/docs/getting_started/cli.md

 ---
 title: "CLI"
-description: "Learn how to use the Buridan UI Command Line Interface to manage components and themes."
+description: "Learn how to use the Sapphire UI Command Line Interface to manage components and themes."
 order: 3
 ---

 # Command Line Interface (CLI)

-The Buridan UI CLI is a powerful tool designed to streamline the process of adding components, wrapped React components, and themes to your Reflex project.
+The Sapphire UI CLI is a powerful tool designed to streamline the process of adding components, wrapped React components, and themes to your Reflex project.
 It ensures that all necessary files are placed in the correct locations, making integration seamless.

 ## Installation

-If you haven't already, install the Buridan UI CLI using pip:
+If you haven't already, install the Sapphire UI CLI using pip:

 ```bash
 pip install sapphireui